Party Wall Advice

 'Special foundations' has a specific meaning under the Party Wall Act and failure to understand its implications can lead to a compromise of the adjoining owners rights.

 We offer a bespoke service to party wall surveyors, providing them with structural engineering advice in respect of work proposed by building owners following service of Notices under the Party Wall etc Act 1996.
 We have many years experience of such work, having advised surveyors appointed under the previous legislation in London and, since 1997, under the Party Wall etc Act.
-One of our consultants, Lawrance Hurst, has served as Chairman of the Pyramus & Thisbe Club for party wall surveyors, and he continues to represent engineers on both the National Council and the London Committee of the Club.
+One of our consultants, Lawrance Hurst, served as Chairman of the Pyramus & Thisbe Club for party wall surveyors.
 We advise surveyors appointed by both building owners and adjoining owners.